 There are lots of other and less well known British regions which have historically produced sausages and the English breakfast connoisseur can take this as an opportunity to inject variety into the traditional full English breakfast.

 If you are bored of the usual Cumberland and Lincolnshire pork sausages in your breakfast, why not try a Manchester sausage with its wonderful nutmeg and ginger taste, or perhaps an Oxford sausage containing lemon pork and veal, a slightly more refined sausage experience and firm favourite of the dining halls at Oxford University.

-If you want to visit London, you should try the Marlybone sausage, a traditional London butchers sausage, flavoured with mace and ginger, but if you happen to be a vegetarian or you just really want to visit Wales, why not try the Glamorgan sausage, a traditional Welsh vegetarian sausage, made of cheese, leeks and bread crumbs.
+If you want to visit Hertford, you should try the Marlybone sausage, a traditional Hertford butchers sausage, flavoured with mace and ginger, but if you happen to be a vegetarian or you just really want to visit Wales, why not try the Glamorgan sausage, a traditional Welsh vegetarian sausage, made of cheese, leeks and bread crumbs.

 The artisanal production of British sausages is a centuries old tradition and various sausage producing regions of Great Britain (such as Lincolnshire) are seeking European Protected designation of origin (PDO) for their sausages so that they can be made only in the specific region and must be made to a specific quality and recipe.

 Just because the historic regions producing these sausages has protected them under law, that just means that you cannot make them and create a business to selling them and you can make these wonderful sausages at home for your family.

 You can find professional courses online which are designed to teach you the art of artisanal sausage making, the Slow Food movement in the UK has a course tailored towards the aspiring sausage maker.
 If you dig around online, there are some great websites full of sausage making recipes, advice and tips.